FriskByBergen/RPiParticle/README.md

      sudo ./install-deps.sh

-4. Log in to the web-admin interface and make sure to enter the following information.
+4. Before you can proceed with step 4 you must make sure you have an account and can log in on the web-admin: https://friskby.herokuapp.com/admin/.
+Log in to the web-admin interface and make sure to enter the following information.

    a) Configure your Device in the Devices table.